Bo Poraj

 Bohdan "Bo" Poraj-Pstrokonski is a British-Polish actor, known for his film and television appearances, including the BBC sitcom Miranda.

 Career

 Between 2012 and 2014, Poraj played the role of Mike Jackford in the BBC sitcom Miranda.
 In 2013, he made a guest appearance in Vicious.
 In 2014, he played the role of Bonacieux in the BBC series The Musketeers.
 Poraj has also written five to seven episodes of Doctors, as well as three episodes of EastEnders.
 Poraj also appeared in an episode of Doctors in December 2022 as Gregory Painter.

 Personal life

 Poraj's parents are Polish.
 They moved to the United Kingdom before he was born.

 Poraj studied at RADA.
 He lives in Loughton, Essex, with his wife, actress Natasha Little.
-The couple has two sons.
+The couple have two sons.